 - In 2016, the University of Maryland Center for Environmental Science published its research to develop a suite of forage indicators and consumption profiles for representative predators in the Chesapeake Bay and to investigate environmental drivers of forage population trends.
 This work was supported by Chesapeake Bay Program funds administered by the Chesapeake Bay Trust.

 - In 2017, the Forage Action Team worked with the Communications Team to develop Bay 101: Fish Food.
 This instructional video describes critical forage species and how these species are studied in the Chesapeake Bay.

 - In 2017, four watershed organizations participated in a pilot project to monitor the presence and abundance of forage fish and invertebrates in four nearshore habitats.
 The Forage Action Team will evaluate this work and determine whether to pursue additional citizen monitoring programs.

-- Work with the Chesapeake Bay Program’s Climate Resiliency Workgroup to determine how the distribution of fish populations may be incorporated into an indicator of climate change.
+- Working with the Chesapeake Bay Program’s Climate Resiliency Workgroup to determine how the distribution of fish populations may be incorporated into an indicator of climate change.

-- Share the results of recent and ongoing forage research with the scientific and broader Chesapeake Bay communities.
+- Sharing the results of recent and ongoing forage research with the scientific and broader Chesapeake Bay communities.

-- Review this outcome’s management strategy and determine whether changes would better reflect the Chesapeake Bay Program’s goals.
+- Reviewed this outcome’s management strategy and determine whether changes would better reflect the Chesapeake Bay Program’s goals.

-- Select one or more environmental indicators to track and assess the status of the Chesapeake Bay’s forage base.
+- Selected one or more environmental indicators to track and assess the status of the Chesapeake Bay’s forage base.

-- Work with the Chesapeake Bay Program’s Scientific, Technical Assessment and Reporting team to evaluate options to improve shallow-water estuarine monitoring efforts.
+- Worked with the Chesapeake Bay Program’s Scientific, Technical Assessment and Reporting team to evaluate options to improve shallow-water estuarine monitoring efforts.